hyecheol123/generic-auth-api/README.md

   Refresh tokens are stored in the database, while access tokens are not stored.
   On the client side, all tokens are stored as the Cookies.

+  Cookie parameter name for access token is `X-ACCESS-TOKEN`, and refresh token is `X-REFRESH-TOKEN`.

+  **NOTE THAT COOKIE SECURITY OPTIONS ARE NOT SET**
+  - Need to set token and cookie's path, domain, and secured option.

 - **Logout**

   This API clears the related Cookies that store access/refresh token